Ways To Reduce Perceived Exertion And Enjoy Your Run

 When you think about RPE, it is a subjective measurement, meaning that it is your perception of how hard your body is working.
 Some runners are relatively in tune and accurate with their rate of perceived exertion and true physiological intensity level.

-However, if you are prone to feeling like you are pushing yourself harder than your body is actually working, wearing a heart rate monitor during your workout can be a great way to readjust your mental perception and guide your rate of perceived exertion down to be more accurate with your true effort level.
+However, if you often feel like you are pushing yourself harder than your body can handle, wearing a heart rate monitor during your workout can help you adjust your mental perception and more accurately gauge your actual effort level.

 A person running with poor posture.